Live 2025

 LinkedIn sessions per week

-my agent logs in so I don't have to.
-I stay in my terminal where it's safe.
+The agent logs in and posts so you don't have to.
+You stay in your terminal, where it is safe.

 MCP client